 • Build a network of movers n’ shakers who are deeply engaged in the issues you care about.

 • Work with a passionate and dedicated team that is creating whole-systems approaches to complex issues.

-• Credit to attend Ashevillage Institute programs may be available.
+• Credit to attend Ashevillage Institute programs may be available upon completion of internship.

 • You have excellent communication skills.